-A while back, a good friend sent me a feature drama project to review.
-I took a look at the project and let him know that unless he got some serious star talent in the film, the prospects for selling it would be limited.
+I looked at the project and told him the prospects for selling it would be limited unless he got some serious star talent in the film.
 This is because independently produced dramas can be a tough sell, even with star talent.

 Finding Film Genres That Sell

-If you find these genres are not interesting to you artistically, you might consider making Christmas themed, dog or cat films… Or heck, sometimes non-offensive RomComs tend to also attract buyers.
+If you find these genres are not appealing to you artistically, you might consider making Christmas-themed dog or cat films.
+Or heck, sometimes non-offensive RomComs tend also to attract buyers.